How to Format a Book for Printing

 • Photography: Whatever you see fit!

-There are many different sizes you can choose from but the above sizes are the most common.
+There are many different sizes you can choose from, but the above sizes are the most common.
+Some printers may limit what size they can produce.

 You don’t want to have something too different unless you are sure the particular size serves a purpose.